Employment Outlook & Career Guidance for Rehabilitation Counselors

 If you are considering a career as a Rehabilitation Counselor, the job outlook is propitious.

 In other words, if the statistics were a song it would be “The Future’s So Bright You’ll Have to Wear Shades!”
-The United States Bureau of Labor Statistics projects that the demand for qualified Rehabilitation Counselors will be 20%; while the demand for other professions is 11%.
+The United States Bureau of Labor Statistics projects that the number of rehabilitation counselors will grow by 11% through 2031 while the growth for other professions is 5%.

 Part of the reason for the increase in demand for Rehabilitation Counselors is the accelerated percentage of Americans entering their senior years.
 With the Baby Boomers now entering their 50’s, there will be more elderly citizens comprising the population than has ever in history.
 Although society stresses the importance of maintaining health as age progresses; still a large percentage of injuries requiring the services of Rehabilitation Counselors is and will be found in senior population.